How will we know it’s us without our past?

 On Sunday, April 23, 2017 SDDT will host an evening performance of Requiem for an Ocean, choreography by Jean Isaacs.
 An evening of climate change dance, embodied by the professional dance company of San Diego Dance Theater.
 Bodies become waves, as the temperature of the ocean warms to the point of near extinction, set to original sound score by composer Steve Baker.
 Actress Meagan Marshall contributes a lighter touch to the evening.
 Audience talk-back following the performance facilitated by Research Oceanographer Art Miller of Scripps Institution of Oceanography.

-Both performances are at White Box Live Arts, 2590 Truxton Road, Liberty Station.
+Performances at White Box Live Arts, 2590 Truxton Road, Liberty Station

 Vanguard Culture | Climate Change: an Artist, a Scientist, and a Poet